 If you don’t have a DSLR, a high-end smartphone can do the job if you don’t require large file sizes and detailed images.
 But it would help if you use a third-party app that allows you to set manual adjustments to get the best results.

 Settings are crucial to achieving the highest quality if you want to photograph art.
-Here are some of the adjustments you need to change before you press the shutter.
+Here are some of the adjustments you need to make before you press the shutter.

 Use Low ISO to Minimize Image Noise

 To achieve the cleanest look, turn off your Auto ISO Setting.
 Then pick the lowest ISO, which is usually 100.

 A higher setting like 1600 is excellent for shooting in dim lighting but will give grainy results.
 That’s not suitable for reproducing artwork, especially because color accuracy and sharpness matter a lot!

 Switch to a Narrow Aperture for Sharp Results

 Nonetheless, it would still be ideal to choose a narrow aperture such as f/11 or f/16.
 That way, you can ensure that even the most minute details stay sharp.

 To guarantee your aperture value doesn’t change, select aperture priority mode.

 Use White Balance and Color Management for Accurate Representation